yugosaito4/INF1009/README.md

 * Import project folder as gradle -> Exisiting Gradle Project
 * Run new Config

-# Usage
+* Game engine codes are located in the com package
+* Game layer codes are located in the gameLayer package

+# How to play NutriChase

+* Start the game
-* Player entity (water droplet) can be moved via the arrow keys
+* Move around using the arrow keys
-* Right click will change screen texture from first scene to second scene and esc key will change from second scene back to first
-* Console will print collision output when collision is detetced
-* TextureObject,TextureObjectStatic,TextureObjectAI,GameScene,MainScene are all dummy class to show output and not game-level implmentations
+* Follow instructions gievn prior to the stage
+* Collect the required objects to finish the level
+* Total of 4 stages